Ohio Unemployment Eligibility

 - Special rules that apply to unemployment eligibility for military personnel and union workers, so check with your military or union representative for these rules.

 You will get a minimum of 20 weeks on the standard unemployment claim in Ohio.
-For each week worked more than the 20-week minimum to be eligible, you will obtain an extra week of benefits, up to maximum of 26 weeks.
+For each week worked more than the 20-week minimum to be eligible, you will obtain an extra week of benefits, up to a maximum of 26 weeks.
 Your total benefit is the weekly benefit amount multiplied by the number of weeks allowed.

 What if I am fired?